illumion-ltd/h5pydantic/docs/tutorial.rst

 .. literalinclude:: src/model.py
   :pyobject: Experiment

-which introduces our first container type, a list of Acquisitions.
+which introduces our first container type, a list of Acquisitions;
+which gets mapped to hdf5 groups indexed by number e.g. /data/0, data/1 etc.

 Using the Model
 ---------------